RRISTM/stm32h7rs_ospi/readme.md

-3. Set XSPI clock to 200MHz
+3. Set XSPI clock to 200 MHz
    1. Set XSPI1 Clock mux to `PLL2S`
    2. Set DIVM2 to `/4`
    3. set DIVN2 to `50`